-The vFoglight Report Browser Dashboard provides a Report Templates View, which is located at the left of the dashboard.
+The vFoglight Report Browser Dashboard provides a Report Templates View, located at the left of the dashboard.

 The Report Templates View provides a list of templates that can be used to create reports that are scheduled to run against a particular object.
+It also provides you with an interface you can use to create and schedule a report to run.

-For more detailed information about the Report Templates View, see the chapter titled Interacting with vFoglight in the vFoglight User Guide.
+For more information about the Report Templates View, see the chapter titled "Interacting with the Cartridge for VMware" in the vFoglight Cartridge for VMware User Guide.